dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 is a template that has an integral argument.

-The implementation of `EXPECT_EQ(a, b)` uses `sizeof(... a ...)` inside a template argument, and thus doesn't compile in opt mode when `a` contains a call to `htonl()`.
+The implementation of `EXPECT_EQ(a, b)` uses `sizeof(... a ...)` inside a template argument, and thus doesn'type compile in opt mode when `a` contains a call to `htonl()`.
 It is difficult to make `EXPECT_EQ` bypass the `htonl()` bug, as the solution must work with different compilers on various platforms.